Updated Lineup For WWE Money In the Bank | 411MANIA

 Updated Lineup For WWE Money In the Bank

-* Men’s Money in the Bank Ladder Match: Solo Sikoa vs. LA Knight vs. Seth Rollins vs. Penta vs. 2 Participants TBD
+* Men’s Money in the Bank Ladder Match: Solo Sikoa vs. LA Knight vs. Seth Rollins vs. Penta vs. vs. Andrade vs. 1 Participant TBD

-* Women’s Money in the Bank Ladder Match: Giulia vs. Roxanne Perez vs. Rhea Ripley vs. Alexa Bliss vs. 2 Participants TBD
+* Women’s Money in the Bank Ladder Match: Giulia vs. Roxanne Perez vs. Rhea Ripley vs. Alexa Bliss vs. Naomi vs. 1 Participants TBD

 * WWE Women’s Intercontinental Championship Last Match Night: Lyra Valkyria vs. Becky Lynch